 Once he was calm I laid him down and strarted over again.
-This process went on until 10 pm when I nursed him and he fell asleep while nursing.
+This process went on until 10 pm when I nursed him and he fell asleep.
 Epic fail!

 The next night I was really dreading experiencing listening to him cry so I still did the bedtime routine and he just stayed up with us until he fell asleep naturally.
 Which was late!
 He still woke up around every 3 hours to eat that night.

 I knew I needed to figure out something so I could have at least one long stretch of sleep.

 The following night I put my mental armor on and prepared for the task ahead.

 This time after bedtime routine and laying him down, I called my mom.
 I needed to see if there was anything she could suggest to help.